tifandotme/ExcaliDash/README.md

 # Installation

 > [!CAUTION]
 > NOT for production use.
 This is just a side project (and also the first release), and it likely contains some bugs.
+DO NOT open ports to the internet (e.g. CORS is set to allow all)

 ## Docker Hub (Recommended)